Kenneth Bruffee: Career

 While a writing program administrator at Brooklyn College, Bruffee played a leading role in the development of writing center studies, and he collaborated with both educators and administrators across several CUNY institutes and in institutions of higher learning across the country to establish peer tutoring as a standard academic support service within NYC public higher education and beyond.

 Leadership roles and highlights of his career included serving as the first Chair of the Modern Language Association Teaching of Writing Division in 1976 and as a president of CAWS (now CWPA) and a founding editor of its scholarly journal, WPA: Writing Program Association, a publication for which he continued as an editor from 1978 until 1983.
 Bruffee also directed the Brooklyn College's Scholars Program for over thirty years, as well as its Honors Academy.
 Additionally, he was a Wolfe Institute Faculty Fellow from 1991-1992, garnered a Brooklyn College Broeklundian Professorship from 1991 to 1994, was a New York University Faculty Resource Network Scholar in Residence from 1998 to 2000, and an editor at Liberal Education.

 Bruffee retired from Brooklyn College in 2006.

 In 2007, Bruffee gave the keynote address at the 25th National Conference on Peer Tutoring and Writing, harkening back to 1984 and the NCPTW's first proceeding, which also had Bruffee as the keynote speaker, as did the 1990 proceeding.
-In 2008, his address from the 2007 conference was included as the first item after the editors' letters in a special issue of the Writing Center Journal which was themed after, dedicated to, and subtitled, Kenneth Bruffee and the Brooklyn Plan.
+In 2008, his address from the 2007 conference was included as the first item after the editors' letters in a special issue of the Writing Center Journal which was themed after, dedicated to, and subtitled Kenneth Bruffee and the Brooklyn Plan.
 In addition, the Council of Writing Program Administrators dedicated their Spring 1986 issue of Journal of the Council of Writing Program Administrators, and they continue to honor Bruffee annually by bestowing the "Kenneth Bruffee Award" to particularly exemplary and impactful scholarship in their journal, WPA: Writing Program Administration.

-Both while he lived and since he passed in January 2019, Bruffee's works shifted thinking in disciplines and topics such as writing program administration (WPA), composition and rhetoric studies, writing center studies and their assessment, tutoring, pedagogy, interdisciplinarity, and collaborative learning.
+Both while he lived and since his death in January 2019, Bruffee's works shifted thinking in disciplines and topics such as writing program administration (WPA), composition and rhetoric studies, writing center studies and their assessment, tutoring, pedagogy, interdisciplinarity, and collaborative learning.
 His most direct and tangible lasting impact has been on tutor training, a task for which his texts are still common required readings and guiding principles.
 His works have also served as lenses and frameworks beyond their initial contexts, from uses in information literacy to discussions on AI, particularly AI in Education.